RackSec/wilson/README.md

 > yesterday the thesis had been no more than a title: "An
 > investigation into Certain Mathematical Aspects of a Rigor of
 > Metaphysics."
 >
-> Fifty-two cigarettes, four pots of coffee, and thirteen hours of
-> continuous work had added seven thousand words to the title.
-As to
-> the validity of his thesis he was far too groggy to give a damn.
-Get
-> it done, was his only thought, get it done, turn it in, take three
-> stiff drinks and sleep for a week.
->
 > *By His Bootstraps*, Robert A. Heinlein (as Anson MacDonald)